Learn To Curls

 The sport of curling has grown dramatically in the U.S. in recent years, in large part because of the increase in television coverage of the sport in the last three Winter Olympics.
-The US Curling Association now has over 16,000 members and 165 clubs in 40 states.
+The US Curling Association now has over 23,000 members and 185 clubs in over 40 states.

 Curling is fun and easy to learn.
 We’ve provided a variety of information and links to help you learn more about the sport.
 But don’t just read about.
 Come out and get on the ice!